Pratt & Whitney

 Pratt & Whitney is an American aerospace manufacturer with global service operations.
-It is a subsidiary of Raytheon Technologies.
-Pratt & Whitney's aircraft engines are widely used in both civil aviation (especially airlines) and military aviation.
+It is a subsidiary of RTX Corporation (formerly Raytheon Technologies).
+Pratt & Whitney's aircraft engines are widely used in both civil aviation (especially airliners) and military aviation.
 Its headquarters are in East Hartford, Connecticut.
-As one of the "big three" aero-engine manufacturers, it competes with General Electric and Rolls-Royce, although it has also formed joint ventures with both of these companies.
-In addition to aircraft engines, Pratt & Whitney manufactures gas turbines for industrial and power generation, and marine turbines.
-In 2017, the company reported that in 2014 they had 38,737 employees supporting more than 11,000 customers in 180 countries around the world.
-In 2013, Pratt & Whitney's revenue totaled $14.5 billion.
+The company is the world's second largest commercial aircraft engine manufacturer, with a 35% market share as of 2020.
+In addition to aircraft engines, Pratt & Whitney manufactures gas turbine engines for industrial use, marine propulsion, and power generation.
+In 2017, the company reported that it supported more than 11,000 customers in 180 countries around the world.